 We are working every day to improve the health and welfare of the people of Margibi County, Liberia with an emphasis on preventative healthcare for women and their children.
-While focused on community-based preventative care, we also run an acute care clinic from our headquarters in Kakata taking care of the immediate medical needs of over 138,000 people.
-This project provides the funds that allow us to expand our reach into the community.
+While focused on community-based preventative care, we also run an acute care clinic from our headquarters in Kakata taking care of the immediate medical needs of over 200,000 people.
+This year we will finish construction of a new Medical Center, the permanent home for Healthy Women, Healthy Liberia.

 Dr. Hena , a Liberian born missionary, developed the framework for a Liberian health initiative while living and working as a doctor in Kazakhstan.
-She returned to Liberia last June and opened a community-based health clinic where she treats immediate and acute health needs.
+She returned to Liberia in 2012, establishing a community-based health clinic where she treats immediate and acute health needs.
 Malaria and diarrhea continue to be the major causes of death with skin problems, anemia, worms, respiratory illnesses, fevers and STDs very common.
 She is hiring and training healthcare workers to work in the community.